Ernie Moss: Personal life

-He married wife Jenny, a nurse, in 1971.
-They had two daughters; Nikki born in December 1974, and Sarah, in May 1977.
+He married his wife Jenny, a nurse, in 1971.
+They had two daughters; Nikki, born in December 1974, and Sarah, in May 1977.
 Moss established the Moss & Miller sports shop with former England cricketer Geoff Miller.

 He was diagnosed with Pick's disease in October 2014.
 On 11 January 2015, Chesterfield declared their home match with Port Vale as "Ernie Moss Day", where money was raised for dementia charities.
 On 25 April 2017, a road adjacent to the Proact Stadium was named Ernie Moss Way in his honour.
 A second "Ernie Moss Day" was celebrated when Port Vale played at Chesterfield on 19 August 2017.
-At this match a mosaic portrait of Moss by artist Rob Lally was unveiled in the Proact Stadium foyer.
+At this match, a mosaic portrait of Moss by artist Rob Lally was unveiled in the Proact Stadium foyer.
 He contracted Coronavirus disease 2019 during the COVID-19 pandemic in the United Kingdom and had beaten the disease by the end of May 2020.
 Moss died on 11 July 2021, aged 71.